 Some exemptions are based on age, income, disability status, or military service.
 In California, I only had to complete my homestead exemption paperwork once.
 For some exemptions, you’ll need to reapply each year.

 2. Property tax relief for seniors and people with disabilities

 Most states offer the ability for seniors and disabled people to receive a reduction in their property taxes.
-There are age, income, and residency restrictions that must be met in order to qualify.
-Every state has their own rules to meet their local needs.
+There are age, income, and residency restrictions that must be met to qualify.
+Every state has its own rules to meet its local needs.

 The only caveat is that the new home must be equal to or lesser than the current home.
 This California property tax exemption begins at age 55.

 Many local governments offer benefits to our military veterans to thank them for their service.
 Riverside County – located 60 miles East of Los Angeles – is one of them.
 If you are a California veteran with a 100% disability rating, you could be eligible to receive an exemption of up to $150,000 off the assessed value of your home.

 Home values have been climbing since 2010 in most areas across the country.
 That being so, homeowners should expect to pay more in taxes.

 But what happens if your property taxes keep climbing while your home is falling in value?
 This is exactly what happened to many of my friends in California from 2007 through 2010.